CaptainCodeman/rdx/readme.md

 ### plugins and extensions

 If we require additional store functionality, that can be added by wrapping the store or providing plugins.
-Lets add state persistence and hydration using `localStorage` and also wire up the Redux devtools extension  (both provided by `rdx`) plus add routing using a plugin provided by this package.
+Lets add state persistence and hydration using `localStorage` and also wire up the Redux DevTools extension  (both provided by `rdx`) plus add routing using a plugin provided by this package.

 First, we'll define our store configuration, including routes, in a separate file using a [tiny client-side router package](https://github.com/CaptainCodeman/js-router):